CISecurity/ControlsAssessmentSpecification/control-2/control-2.6.rst

 Inputs
 ------
 #.
-ASL\ :sub:`i`\ : The previous list of authorized software
+Authorized Software List\ :sub:`i`\ : The previous list of authorized software
 #.
 An organizationally defined allowable time frame for resolution of discovered unauthorized software (recommend at least monthly)
 #.
-SCE: The list of endpoints to be checked (derived from hardware inventory; see sub-control 1.4)
+Software-capable Endpoints: The list of endpoints to be checked (derived from hardware inventory; see sub-control 1.4)
 #.
-ASL\ :sub:`i+1`\ : The updated authorized software list, following the time frame defined by Input 2
+Authorized Software List\ :sub:`i+1`\ : The updated authorized software list, following the time frame defined by Input 2
 #.
 The "scanning threshold"; the time period between scan 1 and scan 2

 Assumptions